1. How long is it?

 Oxford Street was previously known as Tyburn Road thanks to the now-buried Tyburn River which runs beneath it.

-It also used to be the final journey for prisoners being transferred from Newgate Prison to the Tyburn tree at Marble Arch, where they would be hung.
+It also used to be the final journey for prisoners being transferred from Newgate Prison to the Tyburn tree at Marble Arch, where they would be hanged.
 Today, a stone marks the site where the tree stood:

 3. The secret street